In March 2026, Money updated its ranking of hospitals that provide stellar geriatric care.

 Geriatric focus

-To determine how focused a hospital is on providing high-quality care to older patients, we analyzed its team of geriatric specialists and whether the facility had an accredited geriatric emergency department.
+To spotlight high-quality care for older patients, we analyzed each hospital's team of geriatric specialists and whether the facility had an accredited geriatric emergency department.

 Each hospital had to have at least one A-graded geriatric specialist to be considered.
 We favored medical centers that had an above-average number of these high-performing providers on staff.
-In addition, we factored in the average grade of all the geriatric specialists associated with the hospital, to determine the baseline quality of expertise regardless of whether a patient is receiving care from one of the facility’s top specialists.
+In addition, we factored in the average grade of all the geriatric specialists associated with the hospital.

 A major indicator of a hospital’s geriatric focus is the existence of a geriatric emergency department — as less than 10% of U.S. hospitals have one.
 We relied on data from the geriatric emergency accreditation program of the American College of Emergency Physicians to verify whether hospitals offer a dedicated geriatric ward.